vmagnin/forcolormap/README.md

 call setpixelrgb(x, y, red, green, blue)
 ```

 The library is using the precision `wp=>real64` defined in the module `iso_fortran_env`.
-And depending on the integers expected by your graphical library, you may need to convert the kinds of red, green, blue variables by writing for example `int(red, kind=int16)` if you need 16 bit integers.
+And depending on the integers expected by your graphical library, you may need to convert the kinds of red, green, blue variables.

 This [guideline](https://s-ink.org/colour-map-guideline) can help you choose the right kind of colormap.
 And you can visually choose the available colormaps in the [colormaps_list/ForColormap.pdf](https://github.com/vmagnin/forcolormap/blob/main/colormaps_list/ForColormap.pdf) manual or on this page (under development): [https://github.com/gha3mi/forcolormap/tree/dev](https://github.com/gha3mi/forcolormap/tree/dev)